mikalv/msgr/docs/matrix_irc_bridge_blueprint.md

-# Matrix, IRC, XMPP, and Telegram Bridge Blueprint
+# Matrix, IRC, XMPP, Telegram, and WhatsApp Bridge Blueprint

 ## Purpose
-This document defines the first wave of Msgr bridges, targeting Matrix, IRC, XMPP, and Telegram.
+This document defines the first wave of Msgr bridges, targeting Matrix, IRC, XMPP, Telegram, and WhatsApp.
 It covers the minimum viable transport features, queue mappings, and operational constraints so that each bridge can move plaintext chat traffic between Msgr and the external networks without media payload support.
 The intent is to let Msgr users continue chatting with existing contacts on the open networks while those communities migrate.
 The blueprint also introduces a canonical `msgr://`